moodle/devdocs/general/development/process.md

 A point after which no new code (only fixes to existing code) is accepted until beyond the release.
 This stabilisation allows for [QA testing](/general/development/process/testing/qa).

 **QA, bug fixing, continuous integration** <br/>
 A period after the code freeze where quality assurance testing takes place.
 No new code is added, which means developers are able to respond rapidly to bugs found.
-Integration becomes [[Integration Review#During continuous integration/Freeze/QA period|continuous]], meaning that failed QA tests can be re-run within days rather than having to wait for the weekly release.
+Integration becomes [continuous](/general/development/process/integration-review#during-continuous-integrationfreezeqa-period), meaning that failed QA tests can be re-run within days rather than having to wait for the weekly release.

 **Release candidate** <br/>
 A point prior to the full release where a candidate is made public for wider testing.